• Skip to primary navigation

 Cranberry apple streusel muffins

-Borne out of playing around with cranberries and the delicious and holiday-appropriate Cranberry Crunch granola from NaturSource, these cranberry muffins are perfectly crumbly and tart, speckled with sweet apples, explosive fresh cranberries and lip-puckering lemon zest.
-A sweet streusel topping of Cranberry Crunch granola, brown sugar and coconut oil (or butter) crowns the whole affair, and I have to say it's not to be skipped.
+Borne out of playing around with cranberries and granola, these cranberry muffins are perfectly crumbly and tart, speckled with sweet apples, explosive fresh cranberries and lip-puckering lemon zest.
+A sweet streusel topping of granola, brown sugar and coconut oil (or butter) crowns the whole affair, and I have to say it's not to be skipped.
 I brought them to work and stashed them around the house, and they were gone like hot cakes muffins within a matter of hours.

-I associate these cranberry muffins and the Cranberry Crunch granola that inspired them with home.
+I associate these cranberry muffins with home.
 Cranberries were often a mandatory ingredient in my grandmother's overstuffed refrigerator, and they feature prominently in our drinks and desserts (more to come!).
 Plus, they look like little tree decorations themselves in their perfect red spherical shape - and I can't think of a more festive look for December.

 With enough of these apple cranberry muffins with streusel topping, I won't even notice that I don't have a tree this year.
 Or that I am spending another year away from my family, in a strange city that I oscillate between loving and hating.
 Or that at this rate, I am not sure if I even have a job that affords me to buy G and his family gifts - or, ironically, the time to buy them.